Modern Slavery Transparency Statement

 Our commitment

 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
-We have a zero-tolerance approach to modern slavery, and we are committed to ensuring that there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains consistent with our disclosure obligations under the Modern Slavery Act 2015.
+It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+We have a zero-tolerance approach to modern slavery, and we are committed to ensuring that there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains consistent with our disclosure obligations under the Act.

 We have implemented appropriate controls across our business, including our supplier policies, contractual processes, training, and reporting.
 Our teams work together to help ensure the intent of the Act is met within our own business and supply chains.